The Box Game

 • Treat pouch with treats or kibble.
 If your dog has never been on a sniff walk, you may need to toss a few treats into the grass/bushes to encourage him and let him know that it is okay to sniff.
 Instead of treats, toss the food bowl and take your dog’s meal along to scatter feed in the grass.

 • Poop bags.
-Clean up after your dog.
+Be sure to clean up after your dog.

 • Do not allow your dog to damage/destroy private or public property – including digging, crushing plants, etc.